Health on my terms

 I am currently working on getting my physical body back.
 It has been a very long process.
 Too long, but it is what it is.

-I discovered HBOT and the differences it made for both the mental and physical symptoms were amazing.
+I discovered HBOT and the differences it made for both the mental and physical symptoms of my health were amazing.
 So much so I bought a home chamber.

 -Osteo -200mg of K2 (menoquinone 7), ionic magnesium, D Spray, strontium, VB10+(Vita Biosa)-to make sure I get the bet absorption possible, liquid plant based calcium from kelp, Walk 8km every day.
 No longer have osteo, scans are in normal range.
 Had an improvement of 17%.
-Take Biest.
+I also take Biest.

 **Make sure you have adequate thyroid hormonal function, otherwise you will constantly have to use the oils